northeastern-rc/rc-public-documentation/docs/source/runningjobs/interactiveandbatch.md

 ## Interactive Jobs: `srun` Command
 The `srun` command is used to submit an interactive job, which runs in a shell terminal.
 This method is useful when you want to test a short computation or run an interactive session like a shell, Python, or an R terminal.

-To start an `srun` session, the following syntex is used from the login node:
+To start an `srun` session, the following syntax is used from the login node:

 :::{code} bash
 srun [options] [command]